Help Us Help You this Winter

 - Get self-care advice

 More information about NHS111 can be found here.

 7 Day Access

-Evening & Weekend appointments are now available with GPs professionals, wherever you live in Oldham Visit http://moreGPhours.org.uk to find out about the services in your area or call 0161 934 2827 to book an appointment
+Evening & weekend appointments are available with GP professionals, wherever you live in Oldham, please visit http://moreGPhours.org.uk to find out about the services in your area or call 0161 934 2827 to book an appointment.

 Further advice is available at http://www.nhs.uk/Livewell/Coldsandflu/Pages/Coldsandfluhome.aspx